 My friends, if a son of Adam can demonstrate the gospel so clearly in nonviolence, why do we attribute less to the Son of Man and His Father?
 Why do we need a vengeful and retributive God who somehow endorses violence to either “satisfy his holiness and justice” or some other perceived requirement in His nature?
 No. In the atonement, God our Father, has in Christ, reconciled the world to Himself.
 The One has absorbed the violence of the many, for the sake of the many, and in so doing, renounced the efficacy of violence forever, and the many fall down and worship Him when they see it for what it is.

 Oh, that we would see it and make this kind of love known to others.
 This is the gospel of the Lord Jesus Christ.

 [i] Kenneth E. Bailey, Jesus Through Middle Eastern Eyes.
 Downers Grove: IVP Academic, 2008, page 418.

 ______________________________________Copyright 2014, Dr. Stephen R. Crosby, www.stevecrosby.org Permission is granted to copy, forward, or distribute this article for non-commercial use only, as long as this copyright byline, in totality, is maintained in all duplications, copies, and link references.
-For reprint permission for any commercial use, in any form of media, please contact email@example.com.
-Would you like to partner with us in distributing our materials and perhaps generate some income for yourself?
-Please go to www.stevecrosby.com for details of our Affiliate program.
-This ministry is sustained by the freewill offerings of those believe in the message of a radical grace in a new covenant understanding.
-If this article has been a blessing to you, would you prayerfully consider making a tax-deductible contribution through our Paypal button to help?
+For reprint permission for any commercial use, in any form of media, please contact firstname.lastname@example.org.
+This ministry is not a 501-C-3 corporation (click here to know why) and is sustained by the freewill offerings of those believe in the message of a radical grace in a new covenant understanding.
+If this article has been a blessing to you, would you prayerfully consider making contribution through our Paypal button to help?
 Thank you and God bless you.